cogs cogs

 Star Traders: Frontiers

 Star Traders: Frontiers is a space RPG from a development duo called the Trese Brothers (they are actual brothers!).
 You've got a massive open universe, plenty of written narrative, adventure, and lore.
 You command one upgradable (or replaceable) spaceship with a trainable crew of officers and crew in an evolving galaxy torn by strife, political intrigue, and alien threats!
-It was the crew combat that amused me though - the way the two sides square off against each-other, and the jilted way that they move, it reminded me of the Southpark episode mocking Russell Crowe!
+It was the crew combat that amused me though - the way the two sides square off against each-other, and the jilted way that they move: it reminded me of the Southpark episode mocking Russell Crowe!

 So here it is, my non-review!